 A paring knife is used to cut out the core of the tomato, and then to cut and “X” on the bottom.

-Next the tomato goes in boiling water, just for several seconds, until you see the skin begin to pull away from the “X.” Then the tomato is placed in boiling water to stop the cooking.
+Next the tomato goes in boiling water, just for several seconds, until you see the skin begin to pull away from the “X.” Then the tomato is placed in the ice water to stop the cooking.
 Then it’s easy to peel the skin off the tomato.

 There are more details int eh recipe, but that’s pretty much the just of how to peel tomatoes.